osama22711/Books/Head_First_Design_patterns/README.md

    3. Composite: Composes objects into tree structures to represent part-whole hierarchies.
 Clients can treat individual objects and compositions of objects uniformly.

-   4. Decorator: Attaches additional responsibilities to objects dynamically, providing a flexible alternative to subclassing for extending functionality.
+   4. Decorator: Attaches additional responsibilities to objects dynamically, providing a flexible alternative to sub-classing for extending functionality.

    5. Facade: Provides a simplified, high-level interface to a complex subsystem, making it easier to use.